 Biometric Data: Serving Foreign and Commonwealth (F&C) and Gurkha personnel selected for redundancy applying for settlement who at the time of application are based in the UK are advised to provide their biometric data at the appropriate time.
 Biometrics entails the recording of applicant’s details such as fingerprints.
 When UKBA receive your postal settlement application they will send out a biometric notification letter which will tell you what you need to do.
 We strongly recommend that you take the required actions as soon as possible after you receive this letter.
 This is because the sooner UKBA receive the completed process the sooner they can make a decision under the special arrangements MOD have agreed with UKBA.

-Q. How does my soldier apply for ILR?
+Q. How do we apply for ILR?
 Click here to show answer

-Answer: You must complete application form SET(O) which can be found by clicking here.
-You and your family are not required to take the 'Life in the UK' test.
+Answer: Follow the guidance at this link.
+You and your family are not required to take the 'Life in the UK' test or meet any English language requirement.
+You should declare all criminal convictions regardless of the date of conviction.
 You can choose to apply for ILR at a Public Enquiry Office for a one-day service, this will cost slightly more and you will have to wait until after you have discharged to do this.

 Q. How much does it cost to apply?
 Click here to show answer